 - Always inspect the Swift cables and connecting cables for insulation damage or exposed wiring.
 Damaged cables should be replaced. - Use good rubber sole shoes (or rubber boots) and rubber gloves when setting out the cable. - Never work alone. - Use a safe practice when setting up the survey line.
 First pound all stakes into the ground.
 Then lay out the Swift cable.
-Always hold the electrode by the cable when rubber banding it to the ground stake, preventing any accidental current from passing through your body and to the ground stake. - The survey line should be sufficiently taped off with warning tapes. - When setting up the instrument do not attach the survey cables (Swift cables) to the instrument until you are ready to start the survey. - Before starting the instrument make sure that the survey line is clear and no one is touching the cable or an electrode stake. - Use only the fuse type and rating specified for this product. - Do not touch exposed connections and components when the system is energized. - Do not operate with suspected failures.
+Make sure the electrode cable is not attached to the instrument when attaching the electrodes. - The survey line should be sufficiently taped off with warning tapes. - When setting up the instrument do not attach the survey cables (Swift cables) to the instrument until you are ready to start the survey. - Before starting the instrument make sure that the survey line is clear and no one is touching the cable or an electrode stake. - Use only the fuse type and rating specified for this product. - Do not touch exposed connections and components when the system is energized. - Do not operate with suspected failures.
 If you suspect there is damage to this product, have it inspected by qualified service personnel. - Do not operate in an explosive atmosphere.

-• Do not operate during an approaching thunderstorm.
+Do not operate during an approaching thunderstorm.
 Thunderstorms are dangerous both for you and the equipment.
 The instrumentation contains sensitive CMOS circuitry and can be destroyed by nearby lightning.
 For your own safety it is not a good idea to stand at the end of a long conductive cable during a thunderstorm.